RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 Gurobi 7.5 is currently the most recent version at our institute (October 2017).
 Gurobi 7.5 has in interface to Python 2.7 and Python 3.6.
-For those of you, who want/need to use open-source solvers (such as CBC or GLPK solver): Consider using pyomo (Python package) as interface.
+For those of you, who want/need to use open-source solvers (such as CBC or GLPK solver): Consider using pyomo or ortools (both Python packages) as interface.
 Pyomo is able to deal with different open-source solvers as well as commercial solvers (such as Gurobi or CPLEX).
+Ortools is a package distributed by Google that automatically installs CBC and allows for coupling with other solvers like Gurobi or SCIP.
+If you are using Windows, you can easily install ortools through pip ("pip install ortools").
+If you are using Linux or Mac, please refer to the [official installation guide] (https://developers.google.com/optimization/).

 3. Use the installer to install the Python distribution into the path you created in step 1.